samuelbalogh/CodeClub2020Dec/python-cheatsheet.md

 In the above example, we have assigned the value `mac and cheese` to the name `favourite_food`.

-We do this to be able to **re-use** these values in our code, and so we don't have to repeat ourselves.

 A variable can be of any data type.
 In the above example, the `favourite_food` variable is a string.
 In the following example, we assing an integer type to the variable named `meaning_of_life`: